House of Albret

-The House of Albret, which derived its name from the lordship (seigneurie) of Albret (Labrit), situated in the Landes, was one of the most powerful feudal families of France in the Middle Ages.
+The House of Albret, which derives its name from the lordship (seigneurie) of Albret (Labrit), situated in the Landes, was one of the most powerful feudal families of France and Navarre during the Middle Ages.

 History

-Its members distinguished themselves in the local wars of that epoch; and during the 14th century they espoused the English cause for some time, afterwards transferring their support to the side of France.
+The work of Anthony M. H. J. Stokvis establishes the genealogy of the Albrets to start with the 800s AD Basque nobleman Jimeno of Pamplona, patriarch of the Spanish Jiménez dynasty.
+Members of the House of Albret distinguished themselves during the major local wars of that era.
+During the 14th century they espoused the English cause for some time, afterwards transferring their support to the side of France.

-Arnaud Amanieu, lord of Albret, helped to take Guienne from the English.
+Arnaud Amanieu I, Lord of Albret, helped to take Guienne from the English.
 His son Charles became constable of France, and was killed at the Battle of Agincourt in 1415.

+At that time the House of Albret had attained considerable territorial importance, due in great part to the liberal grants which it had obtained from successive kings of France.

+The House of Albret then continued its ascension, favored by both Charles VI and Charles VII.
+It reached its apogee in the fifteenth and sixteenth centuries.
+They familiarized themselves with the court of France through their alliances.
+In 1470, they inherited the County of Périgord and the Viscounty of Limoges.
+Their new strength then allowed them to claim the inheritance of the Duchy of Brittany.

-Alain the Great, lord of Albret (died 1522), wished to marry Anne of Brittany, and to that end fought against Charles VIII; but his hopes being ended by the betrothal of Anne to Maximilian of Austria, he surrendered Nantes to the French in 1486.
+Alain the Great, Lord of Albret (died 1522), wished to marry Anne of Brittany, and to that end fought against Charles VIII; but his hopes being ended by the betrothal of Anne to Maximilian of Austria, he surrendered Nantes to the French in 1486.

-At that time the house of Albret had attained considerable territorial importance, due in great part to the liberal grants which it had obtained from successive kings of France.
-John of Albret, son of Alain, became king of Navarre by his marriage with Catherine of Foix.
-Their son Henry II, king of Navarre, was created duke of Albret and peer of France in 1550.
-By his wife Marguerite d'Angoulême, sister of Francis I, Henry II had a daughter, Jeanne d'Albret, queen of Navarre, who married Anthony de Bourbon, duke of Vendôme, and became the mother of Henry IV, king of France.
+They took possession of the county of Foix, when Jean I of Albret, son of Alain, became King of Navarre by his marriage with Catherine of Foix, Queen of Navarre in 1484.
+Their son Henry II, King of Navarre, was created Duke of Albret and a peer of France in 1550.
+By his wife Marguerite d'Angoulême, sister of Francis I, Henry II had a daughter, Jeanne d'Albret, Queen of Navarre, who married Anthony de Bourbon, Duke of Vendôme, and became the mother of Henry IV, King of France.

+These new possessions (Bearne, Foix, Bigorra, Tartas, Castres, Dreux, etc.) gave them a real political role in the Renaissance century.

+However, the Albrets did not stay long at the top of the society of orders.
+Navarre was invaded by Spain in 1512, and the house of Albret kept only the small part on the French side of the Pyrenees (Lower-Navarre), and Joan of Albret is the last of her name to sit on the throne, because the Dukedom of Albret, was united to the crown of France by the accession of the crown prince.

-The Dukedom of Albret, united to the crown of France by the accession of this prince, was granted to the family of La Tour d'Auvergne (see duc de Bouillon) in 1651, in exchange for Sedan and Raucourt.
+The title of Duke of Albret was later granted to the family of La Tour d'Auvergne (see duc de Bouillon) in 1651, in exchange for Sedan and Raucourt.